SS-Bharal/SS-Bharal/README.md

 - 🧠 I’m a Full Stack Developer with hands-on experience in **React.js, Node.js, MongoDB, Python, and DSA**.
 - 🚀 I recently built **Veggie Stoker**, a MERN-based real-time inventory & order platform for vegetable delivery.
-- 💡 I’ve also worked on an **NFT Marketplace on the Polygon blockchain**, OCR tools, and ERP systems.
+- 💡 I’ve also worked on an **FINDD ERP System, NFT Marketplace and OCR Technology**..
 - 🎯 Passionate about building scalable web apps, problem-solving, and exploring emerging tech.
-- 🧾 Certified by CodeChef (Global Round) and PCAP Python Institute.

 ---